 - Some of the same great Team developing SasView are also engaged in a new project called CCP-SAS for atomistic structure determination from solution small-angle scattering.
 Check it out!

 - The canSAS group develops standards and data formats for SAS.

 If you found this sofware useful to your work please dont forget to acknowledge its use in your publications as suggested below and reference this website: www.sasview.org.
 Please also consider letting us know by sending us the reference to your work.
+We will add it to our list of publications.
 This will help us to ensure the long term support and development of the software.

 This work benefited from the use of the SasView application, originally developed under NSF award DMR-0520547.
 SasView also contains code developed with funding from the European Union’s Horizon 2020 research and innovation programme under the SINE2020 project, grant agreement No 654000.